Ming-Flash-Omni: A Sparse, Unified Architecture for Multimodal Perception and Generation

-\begin{itemize} \item {Sequence Packing for Data Heterogeneity:} To handle dynamic input shapes, we integrate sequence packing, which densely packs multiple variable-length sequences into fixed-length batches.
-This significantly improves memory utilization and computational density. \item {Flexible Encoder Sharding for Model Heterogeneity:} To mitigate pipeline bubbles caused by encoders, we extend Megatron-LM to support fine-grained encoder sharding, enabling flexible partitioning across data parallelism (DP), pipeline parallelism (PP), and tensor parallelism (TP).
-This achieves more balanced workloads and higher end-to-end training efficiency. \end{itemize}
+\begin{itemize} \item {Sequence Packing For Data Heterogeneity:} To support dynamic input shapes, we adopt sequence packing, which packs multiple variable-length samples into fixed-length batches.
+In addition, to ensure data consistency across PP stages, we design a communication protocol that overlaps communication with computation.
+Together, these methods improve memory utilization and computational density. \item {Flexible Parallelization for Model Heterogeneity:} To address workload imbalance caused by architectural asymmetry between encoder and decoder, we extend Megatron-LM to support flexible parallelization, enabling independent DP/PP/TP configurations for each component.
+Furthermore, we formulate the pipeline dependency as a linear programming problem to automatically derive optimal stage layouts for varying sequence lengths.
+These synergistic optimizations yield end-to-end training speedups of 58.1\%–69.7\% over uniform manual setups across multiple model scales. \end{itemize}

+Additionally, we observe that state-of-the-art memory-intensive operators (especially during backward passes) exhibit low memory bandwidth utilization, achieving only a fraction of the theoretical hardware peak.
+To address this inefficiency, we design custom CUDA kernels (\textit{e.g.}, for LayerNorm and RMSNorm) that raise bandwidth utilization to approximately 80\% of the hardware limit.
+Our optimized kernels reduce forward and backward latency by up to 25.3\% compared to Transformer Engine and deliver a 5× speedup over native PyTorch.

-These optimizations collectively achieve more than twice the training throughput of the baseline Megatron-LM implementation.
+Collectively, these optimizations enable a Model FLOPs Utilization (MFU) of 28\%, representing more than a 4x improvement in training throughput over the baseline Megatron-LM implementation.